symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 document.

 For more details, see the
-:ref:`route document section in the RoutingExtraBundle documentation <bundle-routing-document>`.
+:ref:`route document section in the RoutingBundle documentation <bundle-routing-document>`.

 Integrating with SonataAdmin